developmentseed/skynet-data/README.md

 TRAIN_SIZE=1000
 # define label classes output
 CLASSES=classes/roads-buildings.json
-# Filter out tiles whose ratio of labeled to unlabeled pixels is less than or
+# Filter out tiles whose ratio of labeled to unlabeled pixels is strictlyless than
-# equal to the given ratio.
-Useful for excluding images that are all background, for example.
+# the given ratio.
+Default excludes images that are all background.
 LABEL_RATIO ?= 0
 # set this to a zoom higher than the data tiles' max zoom to get overzoomed label images
 ZOOM_LEVEL ?= 17